Family Food on the Table

 They are naturally sweetened and full of whole grains, plus healthy fats and protein from the peanut butter, to give you some fuel in the mornings.

 It’s a sweet treat to start the day and a lovely way to power through until lunch.
-And they are super fast to prep and bake and the extras store great in the freezer.

 Which is why I usually make them ahead.

 Mornings are busy enough without baking first thing.
-(Which is why we eat so many overnight oats and baked oatmeal and oatmeal raisin mini muffins that are all made ahead.
-Yes, we are totally oatmeal obsessed.)
+Which is why we eat so many overnight oats and baked oatmeal and oatmeal raisin mini muffins that are all made ahead.
+Yes, we are totally oatmeal obsessed.

 Healthy oatmeal raisin cookies served on a white plate with a glass of milk and some orange slices